 Technical Guides & Specifications (Markdown)

-Anyone with a GitHub login can view the artifacts.
-Additional capabilities are available to members of the Hospitality & Travel Working Group.
+Anyone can view the artifacts, with or without a GitHub login.
+Additional capabilities are available to members of the Hospitality & Travel Working Group who have GitHub logins.

 The schema is designed to support the use of overlays, some of which are already contemplated and others of which will be added over time.
 Overlays will be used, for example, to allow field names to be customized to various languages, and also to indicate the provenance of specific profile elements (e.g., whether the consumer provided the information directly vs. an agent projecting it based on other information; when the information was last updated, and the like).
 Additional details on overlay design will be provided with future versions.